sanbornm/go-selfupdate/README.md

 	[gzipped executable data]

 The only required files are `<appname>/<os>-<arch>.json` and `<appname>/<latest>/<os>-<arch>.gz` everything else is optional.
 If you wanted to you could skip using go-selfupdate CLI tool and generate these two files manually or with another tool.

+## Config

+Updater Config options:

+	type Updater struct {
+		CurrentVersion string    // Currently running version. `dev` is a special version here and will cause the updater to never update.
+		ApiURL         string    // Base URL for API requests (JSON files).
+		CmdName        string    // Command name is appended to the ApiURL like http://apiurl/CmdName/.
+This represents one binary.
+		BinURL         string    // Base URL for full binary downloads.
+		DiffURL        string    // Base URL for diff downloads.
+		Dir            string    // Directory to store selfupdate state.
+		ForceCheck     bool      // Check for update regardless of cktime timestamp CheckTime      int       // Time in hours before next check RandomizeTime  int       // Time in hours to randomize with CheckTime Requester      Requester // Optional parameter to override existing HTTP request handler Info           struct {
+			Version string
+			Sha256  []byte
+		}
+		OnSuccessfulUpdate func() // Optional function to run after an update has successfully taken place }

+### Restart on update

+It is common for an app to want to restart to apply the update. `go-selfupdate` gives you a hook to do that but leaves it up to you on how and when to restart as it differs for all apps.
+If you have a service restart application like Docker or systemd you can simply exit and let the upstream app start/restart your application.
+Just set the `OnSuccessfulUpdate` hook:

+	u.OnSuccessfulUpdate = func() { os.Exit(0) }

+Or maybe you have a fancy graceful restart library/func:

+	u.OnSuccessfulUpdate = func() { gracefullyRestartMyApp() }